henrikstengaard/hstwb-installer/README.md

 Image is now ready for self install in an emulator or on real Amiga.

-## Example 3: Running self install in an emulator or on real Amiga
+### Tutorial 3: Running self install in an emulator or on real Amiga

-This example describes step by step how to run self install in an emulator or on real Amiga.
+This tutorial describes step by step how to run self install in an emulator or on real Amiga.

 Self install can be run in one of following ways: